-Edit a network config using a template
+Edit a network config using a config change template

 Config change templates save time and ensure that changes are consistently applied to devices.
-Use an out-of-the-box template or create a template.

 Templates are often used to make bulk changes to multiple devices.
 SolarWinds recommends running a template on one device to test your changes and, when you verify your changes are successful, then apply the template to multiple devices.

 The example in this section shows how to apply the login banner template for a Cisco router.
 Other commonly used templates include:

 - Run an NCM inventory scan on a node: if you have just added a device, you must perform an NCM device inventory scan and update device inventories before you can create and run a config change template.

 - Be sure that the config is backed up: SolarWinds recommends that you back up a config before you make a change so that you can revert to a previous version of the config if the change is not successful.

 Execute the banner change template